 Harold and Norman sold linen out of their basement in Brooklyn.
 The two brothers dedicated themselves to supplying artists with the "highest quality art materials and supplies for the best value."
 In 1951, they rented an office at 119 West 57th street.
 The Gulamerian brothers' art supply business grew quickly.
 In 1957, they developed their revolutionary acrylic gesso for priming canvas.
 In 1958, they rented factory space at Bush Terminal in Brooklyn.
 By the end of the early 1960s, they had expanded the Utrecht line to include professional-grade oil paints, acrylics, and watercolor supplies.
 In 1968, they opened their first retail store at 32 Third Avenue in New York City.
-They then opened locations in Philadelphia, Boston, Chicago, Detroit, Washington DC, Berkeley, and San Francisco.
-By the time they sold their business in 1997, they had grown from a small space in Bush terminal to 50,000 square feet and an additional 50,000 square feet of retail space.
+They then opened locations in Philadelphia, Boston, Chicago, Detroit, Washington DC, Berkeley, and San in Bush terminal to 50,000 square feet and an additional 50,000 square feet of retail space.